willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 16. If your Bluetooth settings have motion controllers already paired, Windows won’t discover the new devices until those are removed (if they have been added using a specific dongle, they can be only removed with that dongle).
 17. If your PC has built-in Bluetooth and you’re having connection problems, try using a USB Bluetooth adapter instead.
 To do this, you’ll need to turn off your built-in Bluetooth radio in Device Manager and then pair your other Bluetooth devices with the new adapter.

-### Motion Controller Troubleshooting Flowchart
+### Motion controller troubleshooting flowchart

 ![Troubleshooting Flow Chart for Motion Controllers](images/motion-controllers.jpg)

-### My controller is stuck in an infinite reboot (buzzing after LEDs cycle)
+### My controller is stuck in an infinite reboot (buzzing after LEDs cycle).

 This is a critical battery indicator, so make sure you have fresh batteries in the device.
 If the issue persists, perform [device recovery](troubleshooting-windows-mixed-reality.md#device-recovery) to reset the controller to factory settings.

-### I'm trying to pair my controllers, but they never show up in the "Add a new device menu" in Bluetooth Settings
+### I'm trying to pair my controllers, but they never show up in the "Add a new device menu" in Bluetooth Settings.

 Check that you do not have controllers paired already, remove them and try again.
 If problem persists reboot the PC and try again.
 If that fails, consult the [Bluetooth Best Practices](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) section.

-### Wi-Fi speeds becomes slow on my notebook when motion controllers are turned on
+### Wi-Fi speeds becomes slow on my notebook when motion controllers are turned on.

 Your notebook may share its Wi-Fi antenna with Bluetooth when connected to 2.4GHz access point.
 Check from device manager if you can switch band preference to 5GHz.
 If 5GHz network is not available and performance is severely impacted, consider using Bluetooth dongle.

 ![Wifi band selection settings can be found through device manager](images/wifi5ghz.png)

-### My second controller takes a long time to reconnect
+### My second controller takes a long time to reconnect.

 Some older Intel radios experience this issue if motion controllers are powered on at the same time.
 Avoid powering on controllers at the same time.

-### My Qualcomm Bluetooth radio cannot pair controllers after a PC crash
+### My Qualcomm Bluetooth radio cannot pair controllers after a PC crash.

 Qualcomm (QCA) Bluetooth radio drivers prior to 10.0.0.448 may end up in bad state after a Windows crash.
 Power off the PC completely to workaround this problem.

-### I'm experiencing poor controller tracking with Marvell radio
+### I'm experiencing poor controller tracking with Marvell radio.

 Make sure that you are using driver 15.68.9210.47 or later (**device manager > Bluetooth > Marvell AVASTAR Bluetooth Radio Adapter > Properties > Driver**)

-### The Mixed Reality Portal is working, but my motion controllers are tracking poorly (controllers keep flying away, shaking, etc.)
+### The Mixed Reality Portal is working, but my motion controllers are tracking poorly (controllers keep flying away, shaking, etc.).

 1. Some lighting conditions can affect tracking.
 Make sure that you are not exposed to direct sunlight and that you don't have a lot of point light sources visible to your HMD (for example, strings of lights like a christmas tree).
 2. Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices).
 These symptoms are generally caused by failures to communicate between the controller and the host PC, and indicate poor Bluetooth link quality.

-### Motion Controller LEDs are not lit, but buttons and thumbstick still work in Mixed Reality Portal
+### Motion Controller LEDs are not lit, but the buttons and thumbstick still work in Mixed Reality Portal.

 The Motion Controller calibration cache may be corrupt.
 To delete the cache, run the following command in an Administrator Command Prompt: